 Chiropractic training includes the extensive study of anatomy, physiology, biomechanics, orthopaedic and neurological assessment, diagnostic examination, radiology, rehabilitation, acute musculoskeletal management as well as the distinctive approaches to care that make our profession seperate and different from other musculoskeletal care providers.
-The core competencies required for registration as a chiropractor in Australia are available by following this link: Council on Chiropractic Education Australasia Inc
+The core competencies required for registration as a chiropractor in Australia are available by following this link: Council on Chiropractic Education Australasia (CCEA)

 The role of any clinician of any health care discipline is to take knowledge from basic sciences, applied sciences, all health care sciences, clinical skills, clinical experience and research and use it to make decisions on developing individual approaches that suit your particular circumstances.